Ultrasonic Level Transmitter: Installation, Maintenance, Application

 Before exploring every essence of installation, here are some tips that need to be taken into consideration to enhance safety and accuracy:

-• Choose threaded or flange mounting based on your container type.
+- Choose a threaded or flange mounting approach based on the liquid or solid container type.

-• Install in well-ventilated areas to prevent overheating.
+- Better to install in the well-ventilated areas to prevent overheating.

-• Avoid direct sunlight, temperatures above 60°C, humidity over 85%, electromagnetic interference, vibrations, condensation, or environments with dust, steam, or corrosive gases.
+- Direct sunlight, temperature over 60°C, humidity over 85%, electromagnetic interference, vibrations, condensation, or environments with dust, steam, or corrosive gases should be avoided.

-• Ensure the probe's emitting surface is perpendicular to the measured surface where possible.
+- Ensure the probe's emitting surface is perpendicular to the measured surface if possible.

-• Use tools like universal flanges for alignment in challenging setups.
+- Use tools like universal flanges for installation in challenging setups.

 Installing ultrasonic level sensors for measuring liquids